sczhou/CodeFormer/README.md

 ### Acknowledgement

 This project is based on [BasicSR](https://github.com/XPixelGroup/BasicSR).
+We also borrow some codes from [Unleashing Transformers](https://github.com/samb-t/unleashing-transformers) and [FaceXLib](https://github.com/xinntao/facexlib).

+### Contact
+If you have any question, please feel free to reach me out at `shangchenzhou@gmail.com`.